jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

   (c) approve the proposed code of practice as amended by the Minister after consultation with the AML/CFT supervisor.
 (6) The responsible Minister approves a code of practice by notice in the Gazette, and the notice— (a) must either set out the code of practice or state where copies of the code of practice in hard copy or electronic format may be obtained or viewed:
-  (b) is not a regulation for the purposes of the Acts and Regulations Publication Act 1989, but is a regulation for the purposes of the Regulations (Disallowance) Act 1989.
+  (b) is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ### 65 Amendment and revocation of codes of practice
 (1) A code of practice may be amended or revoked in the same manner as that in which it was made.